Demon Slayer: Kimetsu no Yaiba: Popularity and cultural impact

-Gadget Tsūshin listed both the breathing techniques suffix and "Ah!
-The era, the era changed again!" on their 2019 anime buzzwords list.
-In 2019, Demon Slayer: Kimetsu no Yaiba won in the anime category of the Yahoo!
-Japan Search Awards, based on the number of searches for a particular term compared to the year before; the series won the award for the second consecutive year in 2020, and was third in 2021.
-On Tumblr's 2020 Year in Review, which highlights the largest communities, fandoms, and trends on the platform throughout the year, Demon Slayer: Kimetsu no Yaiba ranked seventh on the Top Anime & Manga Shows category.
-According to a 2020 poll conducted by education and publishing company Benesse, which asked 7,661 third to sixth-grade Japanese children (5,170 girls and 2,491 boys), Tanjiro Kamado ranked 1st on the top 10 most admired people, which placed the children's mothers, fathers, and teachers on second, fourth and fifth place, respectively, with the remaining spots occupied by other Demon Slayer: Kimetsu no Yaiba characters.
-According to a 2020 internet poll conducted by Oricon Monitor Research, over 90% of the Japanese public is familiar with Demon Slayer: Kimetsu no Yaiba; 40.5% said that they were "very familiar", 57.3% said that they were "familiar with the name", indicating that 97.8% knew the existence of the series.
+According to a 2020 internet poll conducted by Oricon Monitor Research, over 90% of the Japanese public is familiar with Demon Slayer: Kimetsu no Yaiba; 40.5% said that they were "very familiar" and 57.3% said that they were "familiar with the name", indicating that 97.8% knew the existence of the series.
 Of the 1,558 respondents who said that they were "very familiar", 1,182 respondents "like" or "very liked" the series.
 To the question of "what part of the series do you like?", the series' story was the most popular aspect with 76.4% votes, followed by the setting with 49.3% and the relatability of the characters with 45.3% votes.
 31% of the fans said that they owned the manga, and of the 66.1% of those fans said they owned every volume.
 According to multiple respondents, the series helped them treasure and connect with their families and allowed people of different generations to connect even in the workplace and beyond.
 The poll was responded from November 18–24 by 3,848 members of Oricon Monitor Research, ranging from people in their teens to their sixties.
-The series helped to increase internal tourism, with many tourists traveling to similar spots to the ones featured in the series.
-In 2021, in Tokushima, the Red Cross featured characters from the series on blood drive posters, which helped to increase the number of donors.
-The series has been featured in Japanese high school textbooks starting in 2022.
+The series helped to increase internal tourism, with many tourists traveling to spots similar to the ones featured in the series.
+It has been featured in Japanese high school textbooks starting in 2022.